MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-knowledge-search-control-productivity-pane.md

 You can configure how you want the knowledge search control to appear on the productivity pane for a multisession.
 You can set what your agents will experience while they interact with customers during a multisession for an entity making it easy for agents to quickly search and use an article related to an entity.

 ## Enable record types for which you want to turn on knowledge management
 You can enable record types from the Customer Service admin center (preview) app.

+> [!IMPORTANT]
-The Customer Service Admin Center app is in preview. [!INCLUDE[cc-preview-features-definition](../includes/cc-preview-features-definition.md)]
+> The Customer Service admin center app is in preview. [!INCLUDE[cc-preview-features-definition](../includes/cc-preview-features-definition.md)]

 To add an entity record: